UNI Europa survey makes resounding call for EU Directive on Psychosocial Risks

 In general, trade unions are significantly more enthusiastic about the potential of collective bargaining in preventing violence and harassment in the workplace than the employers (72 per cent and 57 per cent respectively).
 The majority of both trade union and employers witnessed the development of relevant joint statements or documents for their sector (75 per cent and 83 per cent respectively), with examples such as policies, agreements with employers, dissemination of protocols and guidelines.

 In November, UNI Europa and its social partners signed first-of-its-kind guidelines on eliminating violence and harassment in the workplace.
-And we remain committed to broadening and implementing the guidelines to protect workers from violence and harassment.
+UNI remains committed to broadening and implementing the guidelines to protect workers from violence and harassment.

 Meetings & Events